michaeluno/admin-page-framework/coding_standard.md

 ```

-Use triple underscores (`___`) for sub classes that only used by the caller class but does not use the caller class object and complete the task by itself.
+Use triple underscores (`___`) for sub-classes that only used by the caller class but does not use the caller class object and complete the task by itself.

 ```php